mirkobunse/CherenkovDeconvolution.py/README.rst

 deconvolution is applied to reconstruct the gamma particle distribution from the related Cherenkov light recorded by these telescopes.

 .. figure:: docs/air-shower.png
-    :align: center
-    :alt: alternate text
-    :figclass: align-center

   A gamma particle interacting in Earth's atmosphere produces a cascade of secondary particles, the air shower.
 This shower emits Cherenkov light, which is measured by a telescope.
 The energy distribution of gamma particles can be reconstructed from IACT measurements

 CherenkovDeconvolution.py provides functions for reconstructing the distribution of a target quantity from measurements of correlated quantities.